 Try hard.
 Effort earns respect.
 Work hard.
 Don’t drag people down with a bad attitude.
 Be optimistic, have fun and push yourself and those around you to do better.

 Go heavy or go home.
 The only way to get stronger is to increase the load.
-Always strive to go a little heavier and a little faster.
+Always strive to go a little heavier and a little faster within your bodies limitations.
 Never say, “I can’t.”
 When you want something you’ve never had, you have to do something you’ve never done.
 Push your limits.